- How to apply

 - capacity to learn from others

-Applicants to the MD/PhD Program are reviewed by the Admissions Committee for the combined program, and by the Enrolment Services Office for the MD Program.
+Applicants to the MD/PhD Program are first reviewed by the Enrolment Services Office for the MD Program to ensure that applicants meet the MD Program admissions requirements.
+They are then reviewed by the Admissions Committee for the combined MD/PhD program to select applicants for interview.
 While there is separate adjudication by each program, there is close coordination and sharing of information between the two offices.

 Applications are reviewed by members of the MD/PhD Admissions Committee by early January, and highly ranked candidates are invited to interview.
 Typically, our interviews take place in the first two weekends of the MD interviews.
-MD interviews are normally arranged to coincide with this visit.
+MD interviews are normally arranged to coincide with the MD/PhD interviews.
 Interview dates will be posted on the MD page.

 A student must be acceptable to both the medical school and MD/PhD Program in order to receive an offer of admission to the MD/PhD Program.

 Offers of admission are made on a rolling basis following completion of the interviews.
-All MD/PhD Programs in Ontario have agreed that they may not require a response to an offer prior to March 15, 2017.
+All MD/PhD Programs in Ontario have agreed that they may not require a response to an offer prior to a date to be set for 2023.